nicholasf/ectypes.js/README.md

 console.log(project.title); //gives 'Elaina Orn', a value produced by the Faker library.
 ```

+In the above example, the simpleStrategy has defined a build(modelName, values) function, which ectypes will invoke, returning what it returns.

 Ectypes can also take **_hooks** to run on the produced object after a strategy's function has executed.